AgenaTrader/AgenaScript-documentation/sources/strategy_programming.md

 | liveUntilCancelled  | The order will not be deleted at the end of the bar, but will remain active until removed with [*CancelOrder*] or until it reaches its expiry (see [*TimeInForce*]). |

 ### Return Value
-an order object of the type "IOrder"
+An order object of the type "IOrder"

 ### Example
 ```cs